 Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw, or stomach.

 Shortness of breath with or without chest discomfort

 Other signs may include breaking out in a cold sweat, nausea, or lightheadedness.

 Note for women: Like men, women commonly have chest pain or discomfort as a heart attack symptom.
 But women are somewhat more likely than men to have other common symptoms, such as shortness of breath, nausea and vomiting, back pain, or jaw pain.

-Note for older adults: Older people may also have atypical symptoms of a heart attack.
-These symptoms include fainting, weakness, or confusion.
+Note for older adults: Older people may also not have typical symptoms of a heart attack.
+They may have symptoms that include fainting, weakness, or confusion.
 Ignoring these symptoms can lead to critical illness or death.
-They should be investigated right away.
+You should get your symptoms checked out right away.

 If you've had a heart attack: People who have had one heart attack are at risk for having another.
 Your provider may prescribe medicine such as nitroglycerin to take when chest pain starts.
 Or you may need medicines to lower your heart rate and blood pressure to prevent angina and another heart attack.
-Remember to take any medicines your provider has given and do not stop them without speaking with him or her first.
+Remember to take any medicines your provider has given.
+Don't not stop them without speaking with your provider first.